OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-33.md

 # Ezekiel Chapter 33

 ## Ezekiel 33:1
-The word of the Lord came to me, saying:
+The message from the Lord came to me, saying:

 ## Ezekiel 33:2
 “Son of man, speak to the sons of your people and say to them: ‘If I bring a sword upon a land, and the people of the land select one man from among them and appoint him as their watchman,